Connecticut Misdemeanor Defense Attorneys

 There are two major categories of criminal charges under Connecticut law: felonies and misdemeanors.
 Misdemeanors are crimes that are punishable by a jail term no longer than one year, while felonies are crimes punishable by a jail term of more than one year.
 Because misdemeanors are the less serious of the two categories, you may not take this type of charge very seriously.
 If you are charged with a misdemeanor, you may be tempted to handle your cases on your own because you believe there is no chance of serious penalties being imposed.
 However, misdemeanor convictions can result in serious penalties, including costly fines, supervised probation, or a jail sentence.
 For this reason, you should always take any misdemeanor allegations extremely seriously and contact an experienced Connecticut criminal defense attorney as soon as possible after your arrest or summons.

-Felice Duffy and Paul Thomas are skilled criminal defense lawyers committed to helping individuals fight against misdemeanor charges in Connecticut criminal court.
+The attorneys at Duffy Law are skilled criminal defense lawyers committed to helping individuals fight against misdemeanor charges in Connecticut criminal court.
 If you would like to discuss your case, call Duffy Law, LLC today at 203-946-2000.

 Defending a wide array of misdemeanor offenses